mantidproject/mantid/docs/source/release/v6.0.0/mantidworkbench.rst

 - Add the possibility to copy and paste shapes in the instrument viewer using Ctrl + C and Ctrl + V.
 - Powder diffraction support (instruments D2B and D20) has been added to DrILL interface.
 See :ref:`DrILL documentation <DrILL-ref>` for more information.
-- Allow to set multiple values for a parameter in an instrument parameter file, and to define a time validity range for each one.

 Bugfixes